JDRaftKeeper/RaftKeeper/docs/how-to-monitor-and-manage.md

 zk_max_file_descriptor_count: max opening fd count
 zk_followers: follower count, only present on the leader
 zk_synced_followers: synced follower count, only present on the leader
+apply_read_request_time_ms: The time for request processor to process read request
+apply_write_request_time_ms: The time for request processor to process write request
+batch_size: Records the batch size of each batch accumulation for replication
+push_request_queue_time_ms: The time for push request from handler to dispatcher's request queue
+readlatency: Latency for read request.
+The timing start from when the server see the request until it leave final request processor
+updatelatency: Latency for write request.
+The timing start from when the server see the request until it leave final request processor
 ```
 Please note that the metrics `zk_followers` and `zk_synced_followers` are only present on the leader.